yiannist/pkg-ganeti/man/gnt-cluster.rst

 interface on which the master will activate its IP address.
 It's important that all nodes have this interface because you'll need it for a master failover.

+The ``--master-netmask`` option allows to specify a netmask for the master IP.
+The netmask must be specified as an integer, and will be interpreted as a CIDR netmask.
+The default value is 32 for an IPv4 address and 128 for an IPv6 address.

+The ``--use-external-mip-script`` option allows to specify whether to use an user-supplied master IP address setup script, whose location is ``@SYSCONFDIR@/ganeti/scripts/master-ip-setup``.
+If the option value is set to False, the default script (located at ``@PKGLIBDIR@/tools/master-ip-setup``) will be executed.

 The ``-m (--mac-prefix)`` option will let you specify a three byte prefix under which the virtual MAC addresses of your instances will be